bahramkhanlarov/Homegate.ch-scraping-and-data-analysis-with-Pandas/README.md

-# Web Scraping and Visualization of Rental Data in Switzerland with Python
+# Web Scraping and Visualization of Rental Data in Geneva (Switzerland) with Python

 In this article, I explain how you can: